ethereum/EIPs/EIPS/eip-nfr.md

 ### Payment Attacks

 As this EIP introduces royalty and realized profit rewards collection, distribution, and payouts to the ERC721 standard, the attack vectors increase.
-We recommend reentrancy protection on all payment functions to reduce the most significant attack vector categories for payments and payouts [2].
+As discussed in EIP-4910 and other mitigations to phishing attacks by Andreas Freund, we recommend reentrancy protection for all payment functions to reduce the most significant attack vectors for payments and payouts.

-EIP-4910 proposes some mitigations to phishing attacks by Andreas Freund.

 ### Royalty Circumventing